collective/quills.app/quills/app/tests/fixedBugs.rst

 only for responses given, because comment on post have the weblog entry as context set.

+Btw. adding visiting Quills uploads or topic image folder or adding anything to them would raise the same error.

 To test for this issue we will add a comment and a reply and see whether our portlet show up in the reply form.